PatrickAbainza/python-template-vscode/README.md

 # Python Project Template

-A modern Python project template with Poetry dependency management and VS Code integration.
+A modern Python project template with Poetry for dependency management, UV for package installation, and VS Code integration.

 ## Features

-- Poetry for dependency management
+- Poetry for dependency declaration
+- UV for fast package installation and virtual environments
 - Pre-commit hooks for code quality
 - VS Code configuration
 - Testing infrastructure